sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 A multi-winged bat creature swoops down at them, claws slashing.
 The first player declares they're going to dive out of the way (Defy Danger with DEX).
-Because of the set-up, it makes sense that this will be more difficult than if the character could clearly see the creature and the ground they're diving to.
+Because of the set-up, it makes sense that this will be more difficult than if the character could clearly see the creature and the cave floor they're diving into.

  - You can use 2 points from the *Bad Bank* to create one level of disadvantage

-Its important to not get into a situation using this that makes the game seem unfair.
-For example, if a second creature swooped down at the next party member and the *Bad Bank* was now empty, ask yourself how to make it fair when the second character dives out of the way, free of disadvantage.
+This level of disadvantage should now be applied *consistently* whenever any character attempts to avoid a swooping attack in a dark environment from a bat creature without further expenditure from the Bad Bank.

+Consistency prevents players from feeling the game is unfair or that you are especially aiming negative consequences at them.

 # Session 2 rules

-Your players at this point will be realizing that they fail often, maybe more than they'd like.
+At this point, your players will be realizing that they fail often, maybe more than they'd like.
 This is a good time to talk about the odds with your players and particularly to discuss generating advantages.